College of Nursing

 *Contact hours noted in course descriptions are based on an assumed 15-week semester.
 Contact hours are adjusted proportionately dependent upon differing semester lengths.

-The College of Nursing offers the Master of Science in Nursing degree program (M.S.N.), the Doctor of Philosophy degree (Ph.D.) in Nursing Science program, and the Doctor of Nursing Practice degree (D.N.P.) program.
+The College of Nursing offers degree programs for the Master of Science in Nursing (M.S.N.), the Doctor of Nursing Practice (D.N.P.), and the Doctor of Philosophy (Ph.D.) in Nursing Science.
 The master’s and doctoral degrees are offered part-time or full-time.

 The D.N.P. program is designed to improve practice expertise and accelerate the translation of evidence into practice.
-The D.N.P. prepares graduates to practice at the most advanced level of nursing, to address health disparities, to make system wide impact, and to improve health outcomes.
+The D.N.P. prepares graduates to practice at the most advanced level of nursing, address health disparities, make system-wide impact, and improve health outcomes.

 The Ph.D. program is designed for nurses who wish to focus on a research career in a specialized area of expertise.
 The primary goal of the program is to develop leaders, scholars, and researchers who will make a significant contribution to the nursing profession in the discovery, integration, application, and dissemination of knowledge.